 We take privacy seriously

 Radcliffe Housing Society (RHS) complies with the General Data Protection Regulation (GDPR) 2018 in relation to personal information that you give us to ensure that it is not misused.
-The regulation defines a set of rules and guidelines we must follow when handing your information.
+The regulation defines a set of rules and guidelines we must follow when handling your information.

 Why do we collect and store personal information?